TrellixVulnTeam/mlops-playground_Q98F/README.md

 ## SageMaker Pipelines
 ### Setup Guide
 1. A custom image must be created to use `scikit-learn` version 0.24 and `category_encoders` library.
-To build the image with the pre-made `Dockerfile` and push it to Amazon ECR, you need to run a shell script called `containers/run.sh`.
+To build the image with the pre-made `Dockerfile` and push it to Amazon ECR, you need to run a shell script called `containers\run.sh`.
 2. Next, set the following policy in the created ECR repository.
   ```json
      {